p2panda/handbook/website/docs/specification/replication.md

 ## 2. Replication

 - Replication is the process of two peers synchronizing the data they hold locally, eventually arriving at the state where both peers hold the same data.
-- In p2panda this mechanism is initiated by a `SyncRequest` message and is then followed by two distinct replication phases: 1.
-Identification of the diverging state and 2.
-Exchange of data.
+- In p2panda this mechanism is initiated by a `SyncRequest` message and is then followed by two distinct replication phases:
+    1. Identification of the diverging state and..
+    2. Exchange of data.
 - After learning about the other peers interests through the `Announce` message, Peer B can initiate replication with Peer A by sending a message to initiate replication.
 This replication session can concern a sub-set of the announced schemas.
 - Over time many replication session can take place following one announcement, individually concerning different sub-sets of the announcement.
 - Peer A and Peer B can have multiple sync sessions at the same time.